bodsch/docker-grafana/README.md

 # A request from me

-**PLEASE** Don't report Bugs for this Container to the Grafana Crew!
+**PLEASE** do not report any bugs for this container to the Grafana crew!

-They People makes a great Job and i produce also Bugs.
+The guys are doing a great job and I also produce bugs.

-Use the Issue Tracker and give me Feedback!
+Please use the [Issue Tracker](https://github.com/bodsch/docker-grafana/issues) and give me feedback!

-# Contributing

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request

 # Current Status